Helping Ninth Graders Stay on Track

 Roughly one-quarter of local students do not graduate from high school on time.
 Our research shows that students who complete ninth grade with six or more credits are four times more likely to graduate.

 Collaboration is essential to helping students start high school strong and the summer is a critical opportunity to engage.
-For 10 years, schools and community partners have teamed up through the Ninth Grade Counts partnership with a commitment to identify and engage the students who will benefit most from an extra boost into high school.
+For over a decade, schools and community partners have teamed up through the Ninth Grade Counts partnership with a commitment to identify and engage the students who will benefit most from an extra boost into high school.

 THE WORK SO FAR